 As one of the most profitable domestic airlines, Alaska’s growth hasn’t gone unchecked.
 Delta has recently muscled its way into Alaska’s home hub in Seattle, resulting in intense competition between the two carriers, particularly to popular West Coast destinations.

 With all of that in mind, you might be wondering if it’s time to get an Alaska Airlines co-branded credit card.
-The airline has three offerings, two personal cards and one business card.
+The airline has three offerings, two personal cards and one

 That’s a bit misleading, though, because you don’t really have a choice between the two personal cards.
 You’ll get either the Visa Signature or the Platinum Plus based solely on your creditworthiness.
 If you don’t think you’ll qualify for the Visa Signature, it’s probably best to hold off until you improve your credit history.
 The Platinum Plus card doesn’t have nearly as much to offer.